Information for students

 For students at School of Nursing, School of Medicine, and Bloomberg School of Public Health

-Through the mySupport program, JHU employees and their household family members have free 24/7 access to confidential counselling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
+Through the Johns Hopkins Employee Assistance Program (JHEAP), JHU employees and their household family members have free 24/7 access to confidential counseling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
 The program offers other referrals and daily life assistance as well.

-When an individual calls mySupport, a clinician will listen, provide support, and help identify resources and next steps.
-If they choose to arrange a video or in-person appointment, mySupport will provide referrals to licensed clinicians in their area.
-The first five in-person counselling sessions are free and will not require use of insurance.
-To access this support 24/7, individuals should contact mySupport at (443-997- 7000) or TTY: 711.
-For online access, the username is JHU and the password is JHU.
+When an individual calls JHEAP, a clinician will listen, provide support, and help identify resources and next steps.
+If they choose to arrange a video or in-person appointment, JHEAP will provide referrals to licensed clinicians in their area.
+The first six in-person counseling sessions are free and will not require use of insurance.
+To access this support 24/7, individuals should contact JHEAP at 888-978-1262.
+For online access, visit myccaonline.com and use the company code JHEAP.

-Employees are encouraged to work with their managers to determine whether their positions is eligible and appropriate for Workplace Flexibility.
-The university is providing resources and services to assist Johns Hopkins affiliates with finding and paying for child care during the COVID-19 crisis.
+The university provides resources and services to assist Johns Hopkins affiliates with finding and paying for child care.

 Johns Hopkins partners with three high-quality Baltimore-area child care centers that give admission and wait list priority to JHU employees.
 In addition, the university maintains relationships with other quality centers that offer wait list priority to employees.
 For more information, please see the Child Care Center Partners webpage.